Many mobile researchers bring along a spouse or partner who needs to find a job or gain admission to higher education.

 For more information see Norge.no, the Gateway to digital public services

-School Day Care (SFO) is a public and voluntary offer to all children from grades 1-4, who needs day care after school hours.
-Children with special needs are offered school day care from 1st through 7th grade.
-SFO offers assistance with homework, play and educational activities after school until you are able to leave work and pick up your child.
+Afterschool programmes at schools (SFO) are public and optional for children in Year 1–4 who need day care after school hours.
+Children with special needs are offered school day-care from Year 1–7.
+Afterschool programmes offer assistance with homework, play and educational activities and close at a certain hour by which you must pick up your child.

-The application deadline is usually 1. april.
+The application deadline is usually 1 April.
 However, it is also possible to enrol at other times.
-Ask your child’s school for more information.
-For more information see Norge.no, the Gateway to digital public services (Choose: Schools and education ⇒ Compulsory education and filter by Family and children or search for your municipality.
+For more information, contact your child’s school directly and see Norge.no, the Gateway to digital public services (Choose: Schools and education > Compulsory education and filter by Family and children or search for your municipality.)

 - Asker International School